-The IMF’s advice on labor market issues is tailored to each individual country’s circumstances.
+The IMF’s advice on labor market issues is tailored to each country’s circumstances.
 In Europe, for instance, several countries are currently faced with the challenge of having to regain competitiveness to boost growth.
 Because eurozone membership implies that the nominal exchange rate cannot be devalued and interest rates cannot be adjusted in an individual country, and because productivity increases only take hold over time, improving competitiveness may require a reduction in costs, including labor costs.

 In Greece, unemployment has increased sharply since the 2008 global financial crisis, exceeding 27 percent in mid-2013.
 As a member of the eurozone, Greece cannot devalue its currency.
 This means it needs to close its competitiveness gap by other means until reforms to improve productivity produce results.

 Unit labor costs―a key measure of competitiveness―increased by over 35 percent in Greece during 2000-10, compared to less than 20 percent in the euro area as a whole.
 At end-2011 Greece’s minimum wage was substantially higher than that of its closest competitors—50 percent higher than Portugal, and 17 percent above Spain, for instance.
 This is one of the reasons why Greece’s exports amount to only about 14 percent of the goods it produces.
 To help restore competitiveness, the minimum wage was reduced by 22 percent in February 2012, with a further 10 percent reduction for youth.
-In addition, the program targets a budget-neutral reduction in non-wage costs by 5 percentage points.
+In addition, the IMF-supported program targets a budget-neutral reduction in non-wage costs by 5 percentage points.